Bertoid1311/B7094/README.md

 (1) Start the emulator, and click 'End Demonstration Script'.

-(2) In the Control Panel window, click the checkboxes for 'TapeDrives' and 'Printer'.
+(2) In the Control Panel window, click the checkboxes for 'Printer' and 'TapeDrives'.

 (3) On the 'IBM 729 Tape Drives' window, click 'Add Drive' (this automatically selects the 'Show All' radiobutton).